 The Addams Family movie was released on October 11, 2019.

 After just a week on release, MGM was already talking about a sequel!

-MGM has been posting promo videos (see below) that feature Migos, Karol G, Snoop Dogg and Rock Mafia.
+MGM posted several promo videos (see below) that feature Migos, Karol G, Snoop Dogg and Rock Mafia.
 This clueless corporate attempt to be “street” is totally unsuited to the Addams Family vibe, we reckon.
 What do you think?
 Comments below, yo!